nicolleharding/Elna-Vedic-Astrology/README.md

 ## Existing Features

 - **Navigation Bar**
-  - Positioned on top right of the pag next to the logo which ison the left of the page.
+  - Positioned on top right of the page next to the logo which ison the left of the page.
-  - The responsive navigation bar includes links to the Home page, Contact page, FAQs page and is fully responsive and identical on each page for easy of use.
+  - The responsive navigation bar includes links to the Home page, FAQs page and Book page which is fully responsive and identical on each page for easy of use.
 - **Footer**
-  - Set on a dark blue background, the footer includes the email address and contact number centered, with the social links on the bottom right.
+  - Set on a dark blue background, the footer includes the email address and the social links centered on the page.
   - The footer remains the same on each page of the website.
   - **The Landing Page (Home page)**
-  - Centered image of Jyotiosh and Vedic Astrology chart signs.
-With benefits on the left and outcomes on the right.
+  - Cover hero image of moon in night sky, with text that highlights services Elna offers and gives the user a bit more info on what Vedic Astrology is.
+Included is a button to help users navigate to the Book page.
 This is to help build demand and highlight why the user would want to enquire for a reading.
   - About Elna
     - Photo of Elna positioned on the left hand side to build trust and approachibility.
-    - Discriptive write up of Elna's experience, how she starts with Ve3dic Astrology and her study experience.
+    - Discriptive write up of Elna's experience, how she starts with Vedic Astrology and her study experience.
-  - Elna Offers
-    - List of the services Elna offers with a "Book Now" button situation on the centered right handside.
+    - Included is a Book Now button to navigate to the Bootk page.
 - **Contact page**
   - Blue bar at the top of the page highlighting what the page content covers.
   - Line on enquires not related to reading.